weel/android-video-calling/README.md

 # Build a Simple Android Video App with Sinch

+##The secret sauce to stickiness
+One of the things successful social apps have in common is continuously adding multimedia, providing users with everything they could possibly need to improve conversations.
+As the social app market saturates and competition toughens, [rich and native communication is the secret sauce] (https://www.sinch.com/opinion/stats-says-now-perfect-time-add-communication-app/) to user retention.
+And video is the special ingredient.

-Video brings a new dimension of interactivity to your app.
-The ability to see and speak with another person over video enhances the user experience.
-This tutorial will walk you through building a simple Android Video app.
-The finished app will look like this:
+This tutorial will walk you through building a simple Android Video Calling app that will look like this:
 <img src="images/view_3.png">
 The completed source code for this tutorial is available at [GitHub](https://github.com/sinch/android-video-calling).

 ## Setup
 Create a new project in Android Studio.
 You can use Eclipse if preferred, but this tutorial was built and tested in Android Studio.

-Next create an app in the [Sinch Dashboard](https://www.sinch.com/dashboard/#/signup).
+Next, create an app in the [Sinch Dashboard](https://www.sinch.com/dashboard/#/signup).
 Name the app with your title of choice and click "Create."

 Take note of your key and secret for this app, you'll be needing it in a few minutes.